The CPD Board Assessment Criteria

 9. Spot checks, audits and renewal requirements

 Accredited parties are subject to one or more unannounced spot checks during the accreditation term.
 Spot checks are conducted through portal requests; the recipient ordinarily has 10 business days to respond.
-Accredited parties must submit an annual self-audit using the prescribed template.
-Standard accreditation validity is three years.
-Renewal dossiers must be submitted at least 90 days before expiry.
+Accredited parties may be asked to submit a status report at The CPD Board's request.
+Standard accreditation validity is one year.
+Renewal applications must be submitted at least 30 days before expiry.

 10. Certificates, digital badges and verification